eWalker-TestLab/Documentation/DetectionLab_Win_VM.md

 - When building **dc**, Vagrant might complain about "Timed out while waiting for the machine to boot" as described [here](https://github.com/clong/DetectionLab/issues/827).
 If you encounter this error but observe your **dc** VM is indeed up and running, you might want to change `timeout` settings in `Vagrantfile` under `DetectionLab/Vagrant` directory.
 A working practice is to set `timeout` to `2400`.

 - When building Windows VMs (i.e., **dc**, **wef**, **win10**), *VMware Tools* might not be installed correctly, causing the failure of enabling shared folder, as described [here](https://github.com/clong/DetectionLab/issues/720).
-You should manually install *VMware Tools* inside those VMs.
+Under this condition, you should manually install *VMware Tools* inside those VMs.
 You can right-click the corresponding VM in the left panel and then refer to the image below.
 After installation, execute the command `vagrant reload <VM name>`, e.g., `vagrant reload dc`.

   ![Install VMware Tools](./img/DetectionLab/install_vmtool.png)